• Travel

 Sapphire Reserve Eligibility

 Remember, this card is issued by Chase so it is subject to their infamous 5/24 rule.
 Make sure you haven’t opened too many accounts previously before you apply.
 Another thing to keep in mind before applying is that you can only earn one welcome bonus from ANY Sapphire card every 48 months.
-If you already have the Sapphire Preferred card, you can always call and upgrade your account to the Sapphire Reserve card.
+If you already have the card_name, you can always call and upgrade your account to the Sapphire Reserve card.
 You won’t get a welcome bonus but you can take advantage of all the excellent benefits.

 Final Thoughts

-Responses are not provided or commissioned by the bank advertiser.
+Disclosure: Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.

-Leave A Reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *